 Does Budget Floor Sanding work with both old and new timber floors?

-Yes, Budget Floor Sanding provides services for both old timber floor renovations and new floor installations.
-We can refinish existing floors and also handle the installation and finishing of new timber floors.
+Yes, we provide services for both old timber floor renovations and new installations.
+We can refinish existing and also handle the installation and finishing of new.

-Can Budget Floor Sanding sand and refinish cork and parquetry floors?
+Can you sand and refinish cork and parquetry floors?

-Absolutely!
-Budget Floor Sanding specializes in sanding and refinishing not only timber floors but also cork floors and parquetry floors.
-Our expert services can bring these unique flooring types back to life.
+Absolutely! we specializes in sanding and refinishing not only timber floors but also cork and parquetry.
+Our expert services can bring these unique types back to life.

 What is involved in the installation of timber flooring over different subfloors?

-When installing timber flooring, we take into account various subfloor materials such as wood, concrete, and plywood.
-For wooden subfloors, we ensure they are properly sanded and prepared to create a solid base for the timber floor installation.
+When installing timber flooring, we take into account various materials such as wood, concrete, and plywood.
+For wooden, we ensure they are properly sanded and prepared to create a solid base.

 How are parquetry floors sanded and polished?